aggstam/telegram-bot-proxy/README.md

 while its running.
 That way you can rest assure, the bot only reads command prompt messages and nothing else, giving you the juicy alpha you so desire.

-Since telegram bots can't read each other messages, you are required to create an API ID and HASH for your(or a random) account, to use with this setup, following the official docs: https://core.telegram.org/api/obtaining_api_id#obtaining-api-id
+Since telegram bots can't read each others messages, you are required to create an API ID and HASH for your(or a random) account, to use with this setup, following the official docs: https://core.telegram.org/api/obtaining_api_id#obtaining-api-id To setup the proxy, you also need to create a new group, that will contain the sus bots, and grab both that group and your main group IDs, to use in the configuration.
+Your user must exist in both groups so your proxy can "forward" the messages bettween them.
+The proxy only forwards messages using the prompt prefix `/p`.

 After you obtained your key, you can configure the proxy by simply editting the Makefile with your config options
 | Config         | Description                                                            |